 We are independent of the Group in accordance with the independence requirements of the Auditor-General's Auditing Standards, which incorporate the independence requirements of Professional and Ethical Standard 1: International Code of Ethics for Assurance Practitioners issued by the New Zealand Auditing and Assurance Standards Board.

 Other than the audit, we have no relationship with, or interests in, the Group.

-Dereck Ollsson Audit New Zealand On behalf of the Auditor-General Christchurch, New Zealand
+Anthony Smith Partner for Deloitte Limited On behalf of the Auditor-General Christchurch, New Zealand

 Non-financial indicators for our Collections and Databases